SAFe includes Scrum – so how come many Scrum practitioners and thought leaders consider it unsafe?

 What you could do about this as a Professional Scrum practitioner/trainer

 As an SPC Trainer (SPCT) and a Scrum.org Professional Scrum Trainer (PST) I’m committed to helping people understand and implement SAFe safely.
 It isn’t the only scaling approach I work with, but a lot of people seek me out when they do want to implement SAFe but want to keep to the true spirit of Agile/Scrum.

-I’m glad to see more and more of my colleagues in the professional Scrum.org community that are interested in working towards better understanding of Scrum Theory, Values, Events, Roles and Artifacts in the SAFe world.
+I’m glad to see more and more of my colleagues in the professional Scrum.org community that are interested in working towards a better understanding of Scrum Theory, Values, Events, Roles, and Artifacts in the SAFe world.
 After all, that’s what it means to be a community that shows respect, openness, and courage.

 Since SAFe is so prevalent, I think this is a huge opportunity to improve the profession of software delivery.

 I’m excited!
 I see another bridge on the horizon…